GetDutchie/test_rail_dart/README.md

 # Test Rail Flutter

 This package is a thin wrapper around the Test Rail API that will allow for automated test reporting in Flutter.
+We are currently using this in our mobile application to create automated test runs for our e2e tests and upload the results to slack.

 ## Getting Started